 My poke bowl obsession runs as deep as my sushi obsession, and I am not alone!
-In the past year or two, New York has exploded with poke bowl restaurants from the NYC to the end of Long Island.
-But the great news, it’s just as easy to make them from scratch!
+In the past few years, New York has exploded with poke bowl restaurants.
+The great news is that it’s just as easy to make them from scratch!
 The beauty of this Poke Bowl Recipe is that you can customize it to your taste.
 Love salmon?
 Use that instead.
 Don’t like raw fish, sear it a few minutes on each side?
 Don’t like spicy food, leave the spicy mayo out.
 Easy!
 More recipes like this Spicy Tuna Poke Bowl that you may like are these Ahi Poke Bowls with Mango, California Shrimp Stacks and California Spicy Crab Stuffed Avocados.

-A couple of years ago, my friend went tuna fishing and gave me fresh tuna (lucky me!), which inspired these spicy poke bowls!
+A couple of years ago, my friend went tuna fishing and gave me some fresh tuna (lucky me!), which inspired these spicy poke bowls.
 They are so easy to make – my version of a poke bowl recipe is made with marinated ahi tuna, sticky brown rice, crunchy cucumber, creamy avocado, and of course, plenty of spicy mayo.
 It’s the perfect combination of spicy, salty, crunchy, sticky, warm and cold.
 When I first made them, I shared them on my Instagram stories and got so many questions that I knew I had to share the poke bowl recipe on my blog.

 What is Poke?

 Poke, which has been popular in Hawaii for decades, is a dish traditionally made with fresh raw fish served over rice with toppings like onions and seaweed.